 Each day our route took us to some wonderful spots to explore – the cheese towns of Edam and Alkmaar, the windmills of Zaanse Schans, and the dunes on the North Sea.
 Our guide was knowledgeable and shared history of the area as well as showing us the engineering marvels of water management in Holland.
 We experienced the UNESCO world heritage site of Pumerand on our bikes – with cows on the right grazing in the field below us as on our left boats sailed past above us.

-But in addition to these charming tourist destinations we toured the … windmill where the paper for the Declaration of Independence was made.
+But in addition to these charming tourist destinations, we toured a Zaanse Schans windmill where the paper for the Declaration of Independence was made.
 We stumbled upon the Director of the Leiden 400 committee – a group celebrating the Pilgrims in Holland.
 This was extraordinary as several of us as were from Plymouth, MA, and on the committee celebrating the same anniversary of the Pilgrims’ arrival in America.
 He was delighted to meet us and took us to a private room where the town kept memorabilia from past celebrations.

 A day with plans for cycling the Kennemer dunes became much more meaningful when one in our group realized how close we were to the Bloemendaal cemetery, the honorary cemetery for resistance fighters in WW2.
 Our guide didn’t hesitate in taking this side trip as he himself had never visited the cemetery.
 This is the site, and the memorial, for the nearly 350 men and women who were killed, and their bodies dumped, in the dunes during the war.
 We were all moved to be able to visit this lonely site and honor the bravery of the Dutch resistance fighters.